 Non-technical risks account for over half of delays to oil and gas projects, with social conflict over environmental resources being the single biggest factor.
 Retro-fitting biodiversity management measures is also often more costly than applying good management principles from the beginning.
 Integrating biodiversity risk management into corporate decision-making from the outset of operations therefore makes good business sense and is key towards reducing operational and financial risks downstream.

-Here we explore six key approaches to managing risks.
+Here we explore seven key approaches to managing risks.

 Biodiversity offsets are measurable conservation outcomes resulting from actions that compensate for the residual impacts of development projects after full mitigation.
 Offsets should aim to achieve no net loss and preferably a net gain of biodiversity.